Bridgeport High School (Bridgeport, Ohio)

 Bridgeport High School is a public high school in Bridgeport, Ohio.
 It is the only high school in the Bridgeport Exempted Village School District.
 Bridgeport plays in the Ohio Valley Athletic Conference.
-Their mascot is the Bulldog and the school colors are Columbia blue, black, and white.
+Their mascot is the Bulldog and the school colors are Columbia blue, black, and white (previously silver).
 The school moved to its current location at 55707 Industrial Dr. in January 2007.
 The new school complex houses all Pre-K - 12 students.